 - The U.S. Department of Labor – Wage and Hour Division, has announced a new rule allowing employers to provide incentive pay and bonuses to employees with varying weekly hours.
 As described by the ‘WHD’:

 The rule revises the regulation for computing overtime compensation for salaried, non-exempt employees who work hours that vary each week (i.e., a fluctuating workweek) under the Fair Labor Standards Act (FLSA).
 It also clarifies that bonuses, premium payments, commissions, and hazard pay on top of fixed salaries are compatible with the fluctuating workweek method of compensation, and that employers must include supplemental payments when calculating the regular rate of pay as appropriate under the FLSA.
 The final rule includes examples and minor revisions to make the rule easier to understand.
 2

 - (Here is a pandemic-related item, after all.)
 The U.S. Small Business Administration has issued the form for forgiveness of Payroll Protection Program loans.
-For general information see here .
+See general information.
 The form is complex, and counsel from a tax attorney or accountant (or both) should engaged.
-And a follow-up note – Forgiven expenses are not deductible; see here for information.
+And a follow-up note – Forgiven expensesare not deductible.

 - (And another.)
 On a related matter, the SBA has made its pandemic-related materials available in a large number of languages besides English – seventeen, in fact.
-See here for the links to the translated information.
+The links to the translated information.

 - (OK, yet another.)
 The current stay on residential evictions and foreclosures has been extended until June 2, 2020.
 Here are Governor Desantis’ extension Executive Order and original Executive Order.

 That seems like a fair amount to digest.
 There being more to follow, of course.

 For information about Bogin, Munns & Munns’ own response to Coronavirus readiness.

 Note: Citations are given to the sources to respect the original authors’ copyrights.